-- 1. Hostel Orhideja (5 rooms), - 2.
-Locco bar (3 rooms), - 3.
-The Podgradski konak, (2 rooms sleeping 4 each), - 4.
+- 1. Hostel Orhideja (6 rooms), - 2.
 The House of International Dialogue and Reconciliation, (3 rooms sleeping 3 each).

 Meals

 Meals are communal and, facilities allowing, will be prepared by a professional caterer, assisted by the working groups in rotation and served on the HIDR premises.
 Should the facilities not be ready for use in time, meals will be provided by agreement with a local restaurant, as in previous years.
 Lunch packages will be provided for field trips.